After 42 years in prison, plea agreement bringing freedom | WTOP

-NEW ORLEANS (AP) — A New Orleans man who has spent two-thirds of his life in prison for a murder he always denied committing has pleaded guilty to manslaughter and will be released.
+NEW ORLEANS (AP) — A New Orleans man who has spent two-thirds of his life in prison for a killing he always denied committing has pleaded guilty to manslaughter and will be released.

 Since his arrest in 1977, Elvis Brooks of New Orleans has maintained that he’s innocent.